jisoo920/jisoo.github.io/about.md

 ---

 <p class="message">
   Hey there!
 This page is all about me.
-Feel free to contact(dm.jskang@kyonggi.ac.kr) to me!
+Feel free to [contact to me](dm.jskang@kyonggi.ac.kr)!
 </p>

 JS Kang, resercher with Data Mining LAB., Kyonggi University.